 Depending on the audience you’re trying to reach, a social network may very well be the best place to reach them.
-Getting people to your website every day is almost impossible, but that’s exactly what Facebook, Twitter, and Google Reader2 have accomplished.
+Getting people to your website every day is almost impossible, but that’s exactly what Facebook, Twitter, and Google Reader ((Google Reader is a website tool used to read updates from multiple blogs while staying on a single website.)) have accomplished.
 By getting your content on those platforms, you can keep in consistent contact with potential supporters, volunteers, and clients.

 The Low Stakes Getting Started

 The best piece of advice I’ve received about social media—one I’ve heard from multiple and varied sources—is to just start.
 There are multiple reasons for this:

 - Even though you absolutely need a plan for your social media, there’s nothing like a real, silent social media page to get you motivated!
 Otherwise, it’s just too easy to procrastinate.

 - Developing a clear voice, attracting a significant number of followers/likes/subscribers, and building up an archive of content all take time.
 If you want your social media to really be cranking in 6 months, you should start now.

 - You probably won’t have too many people paying attention to you at first, and that’s a good thing.
 That gives you the space and low-stakes to experiment and find out what your core-audience wants to hear from you.

 Now that I’ve laid out many of the advantages of social media—and why you should stop reading this article and just get started—let’s talk about the fears that keep boards and executive directors and CEOs away from social media.

 This is probably the most likely to actually happen: you post and no one responds.
 If that happens, you probably haven’t tapped into the right audience or aren’t posting content that connects with them.
 As long as you go into social media with an open mind and a willingness to experiment, this should resolve itself with time and a bit of effort.